coins-docs/coins-docs-th.guthub.io/docs/user-data-stream.md

   "d": "100.00000000",          // Balance Delta
   "T": 1573200697068,           // Clear Time
   "BS": "CHAIN_DEPOSIT",        // Business Type (CHAIN_DEPOSIT, FIAT_DEPOSIT, TRADE, FEE, FIAT_WITHDRAWAL, CHAIN_WITHDRAWAL, CONVERT, DISTRIBUTION, P2P_TRANSFER, SPOT_TO_CREDIT, CREDIT_TO_SPOT, VIRTUAL_DISTRIBUTE, OTHERS)
-  "em": "test@coins.th",        // Account email,This parameter will only be provided when the master account is whitelisted and there has been a balance change on the sub-account.
+  "em": "test@gmail.com",        // Account email,This parameter will only be provided when the master account is whitelisted and there has been a balance change on the sub-account.
   "BI": "123456789"             // Business serial number,This parameter will only be provided when the master account is whitelisted and there has been a balance change on the sub-account.
 }
 ```